tdryer/hangups/docs/proto.rst

 EntityLookupSpec
 ----------------

+Specifies an entity to lookup by one of its properties.

 =============== ====== ====== ======== ===========
 Field           Number Type   Label    Description
 =============== ====== ====== ======== ===========
 :code:`gaia_id` 1      string optional
+:code:`email`   3      string optional
 =============== ====== ====== ======== ===========

 ConfigurationBit